Telegram-Mini-Apps/telegram-apps/apps/docs/packages/telegram-apps-bridge/methods.md

 });
 ```

-You can also specify `'non-strict'` mode to log warnings instead of throwing errors:
+To log warnings instead of throwing errors, the `'non-strict'` value can be passed:

 ```ts
 createPostEvent('6.0', 'non-strict');